felipeeflores/zen-search/DESIGN.md

 ## General Architecture for a Search Application

-For a search application I would normally break down the system into two main modules:
+For a search application you could break down the system into two main modules:

 1. **An ETL process where:**